Bybit Launchpad Debuts With BIT Token Listing

 BIT is the native token of BitDAO - one of the world's largest Decentralized Autonomous Organizations (DAOs) that aims to allocate massive financial and talent resources to support DeFi growth.
 BitDAO is supported by Peter Thiel, Founders Fund, Pantera, Dragonfly, Spartan, Alan Howard, Kain Warwick, SushiSwap, Polygon and more.

 Bybit is an initial proponent of BitDAO, and has pledged to contribute 2.5bps of futures trading volume to BitDAO's treasury.
-The contribution, at 2021 rates, is projected to exceed $1B per year.
-The BitDAO treasury balance stands at more than $540M as of Sept.
+The contribution, at 2021 rates, is projected to exceed USD1B per year.
+The BitDAO treasury balance stands at more than USD540M as of Sept.
 16.

 Bybit's listing of BIT will include launch rewards and free giveaways for participants.
 Timing and procedural updates on the BIT listing and airdrop will be updated on the Bybit blog.